Woodlands, South Yorkshire

 Woodlands is a model village 4 miles (6 km) north-west of Doncaster in South Yorkshire, England.
 The village lies adjacent to Highfields and Adwick le Street within the City of Doncaster.
 The colliery village was designed and built in the early 20th century by the architect Percy Houfton as tied cottages for the miners of the neighbouring Brodsworth Colliery.
 In an era of model villages such as Saltaire, Port Sunlight and Bournville, Woodlands, with extensive open spaces, many different designs of houses, and overall living conditions excellent for their time, possibly represents the height of the model village movement.
 The village is a conservation area.

+It had a population of 7,100 as of 2023, making it the largest settlement which falls under the Adwick le Street & Carcroft ward.

 Topography

 Lying between the historic Great North Road (the former A1, now the A638) and a Roman Road, the houses in the village are in short terraces, typically of four, and face each other across wide avenues.
 At the back they typically overlook a large square open space.
 The Roman Road is Ermine Street, the branch from Lincoln to York via Doncaster and Tadcaster.
 Locally, it is colloquially known as the Roman Rigg, more correctly as the Roman Ridge.

 Between the village and Highfields, the former country house of Woodlands has been adapted as a social club.
 Nearby is the Woodlands wildlife park, with Highfields Lake (an ornamental lake on the Pick Burn) and Hanging Wood (or Highfields Wood).
 In Highfields Wood is a stream, known as Robin Hood's stream, which springs near the Roman Rigg, and runs into Pick Burn.
 The stream may be so named as Robin Hood is reputed to have roamed in Barnsdale Forest, of which Highfields Wood was part.